ablesoftwaredev/pystreasy/README.md

     pip install pystreasy

+## v 0.1.3

+utils.py

+- [x] is_palindrome(string: str) -> bool

+    accepts a string and returns True if it is a palindrome else False

 ## v 0.1.2

 utils.py

 - [x] is_ip_address_valid(ip_address: str) -> bool

-    accepts a string and returns true if it matches a valid IPv4 ip address
+    accepts a string and returns True if it is a valid IPv4 ip address